Do Unions Shape Political Ideologies at Work?

 \subsection{Addressing Identification Challenges}

-\textbf{DiD-RDD.}\quad We continue presenting results for our RDD-motivated tests to probe the validity of the underlying parallel trends assumption of the DiD model.\footnote{One particular concern for the parallel trends assumption would arise if union elections were endogenously timed around federal election dates.
+\textbf{Vote share tests.}\quad We continue presenting results for our RDD-motivated tests to probe the validity of the underlying parallel trends assumption of the DiD model.\footnote{One particular concern for the parallel trends assumption would arise if union elections were endogenously timed around federal election dates.
 Appendix Figure \ref{fig:cyclicality} investigates whether union elections follow political cycles.
 Across years with and without federal elections, there are no strong differences in the number of union elections held and the probability of winning a union election, in particular not around the week of federal elections.
-Thus, we do not see evidence that employers or unions successfully manipulate union election dates to change union support around federal election cycles.} Figure \ref{fig:rdd_tests} focuses on the measure of partisan contribution composition, while effects on the total amount of contributions are presented in Appendix Figure \ref{fig:rdd_tests_total}.
+Thus, we do not see evidence that employers or unions successfully manipulate union election dates to change union support around federal election cycles.} Figure \ref{fig:rdd_tests} focuses on the partisan composition of contributions, while effects on the total amount of contributions are presented in Appendix Figure \ref{fig:rdd_tests_total}.
 Results are always reported separately for workers and managers.
 We first analyze the heterogeneous effects of unionization across the vote share distribution.
-Panel (a) of Figure \ref{fig:rdd_tests} displays the $\delta_g$ coefficients from model (\ref{model3}) on the interaction between the post-election dummy and different vote share categories.
+Panel (a) of Figure \ref{fig:rdd_tests} displays the $\delta_g$ coefficients from model (\ref{model3}) for the interaction between the post-election dummy and different vote share categories.
 The results show that there are no significantly different trends among losing elections with a vote share of 0-20\% or 35-50\% relative to those with 20-35\%, for contributions from both workers and managers.
-The post-treatment partisan contribution composition thus appears to evolve similarly across losing establishments with different vote shares.
-Therefore, we do not find evidence for unobserved shocks correlated with voting results that could drive our results.\footnote{In Appendix Figure \ref{fig:rdd_tests_prepost}, we also investigate whether pre-trends in the contribution composition are similar across the vote share distribution.
+The partisan composition of contributions thus appears to evolve similarly across losing establishments with different vote shares, suggesting that unobserved shocks correlated with voting results are unlikely to drive our results.\footnote{In Appendix Figure \ref{fig:rdd_tests_prepost}, we also investigate whether pre-trends in the contribution composition are similar across the vote share distribution.
 For this, we estimate the following modified version of model (\ref{model3}):